Casey-bit/marine_food_web_research/README.md

  All Rights Reserved.

  Paper: Successive Relocation of Marine Species in the Northern Hemisphere from 1970 to 2020
- First author: Zhenkai Wu
+ First Author: Zhenkai Wu
- Corresponding author: Ya Guo, E-mail: guoy@jiangnan.edu.cn
+ Corresponding Author: Ya Guo, E-mail: guoy@jiangnan.edu.cn